Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

 - Components: They are modular pieces of the interface.
 Example:

-- Props: They allow data to be passed between components.
+- Props: They allow passing data between components.
 Example:

-- State: It allows components to manage and update dynamic data.
+- State: Allows components to manage and update dynamic data.
 Example:

-- Hooks: They provide advanced functionality.
-For example, UseEffect handles side effects:
+- Hooks: They facilitate advanced functionalities.
+For example, useEffect handles side effects:

 TypeScript improves JavaScript by adding static typing, helping to avoid errors and improving code maintainability.